Fortunately Military.com has answers to the most common questions about joining the Army. Find those answers below.

 What if I'm a physician or dentist?

-The Army is also seeking qualified health professionals.
+The Army also is seeking qualified health professionals.
 For more information about the medical programs.
-You can have someone contact you about applying your medical trade in the service by completing this form.
+You can have someone contact you about applying your medical trade in the service by contacting a recruiter.